Dynamsoft/capture-vision-react-native-samples/README.md

 3. Prepare iOS

-You must install the necessary native frameworks from cocoapods to run the application.
+You must install the necessary native frameworks from CocoaPods to run the application.
 In order to do this, the `pod install` command needs to be run as such:

 ```bash
 cd ios